Tennessee Tuxedo and His Tales: Plot

 When faced with more trouble than they can bear, the pair turn to their friend Phineas J. Whoopee, the "Man with All the Answers".
 The latter knows about everything, and he often lectures the pair on diverse topics, from the physics behind the hot air balloon to how musicians become popular.
 His lectures are illustrated and animated on his Three-Dimensional Blackboard (sometimes referred to as the "3-D BB"), which he pulls from an avalanche of junk that falls out of his overstuffed hallway closet when he opens the door.
 At the end of a Mr. Whoopee lecture, Tennessee praises his mentor with the line, "Phineas J. Whoopee, you're the greatest!"
 Tennessee and Chumley occasionally must consult Mr. Whoopee again when they fail their first attempt to solve any problem as Mr. Whoopee snorts "But I've tried to warn you...".
 In a couple of episodes, Whoopee makes the pair promise him not to fool around with electricity and television, explaining the dangers involved in those fields.

-The pair attempt to use their newly gained knowledge to get out of the mischief they created, but they frequently end up in more trouble with Stanley Livingston (mostly due to Chumley's screw-ups), who punishes them in different ways from having the police arrest them to scrubbing pots and pans in the cafeteria for six months.
+The pair attempt to use their newly gained knowledge to get out of the mischief they created, but they frequently end up in more trouble with Stanley Livingston (mostly due to either Chumley's screw-ups or Tennessee's lack of foresight), who punishes them in different ways from having the police arrest them to scrubbing pots and pans in the cafeteria for six months.
 Episodes sometimes end with Stanley chasing Tennessee and Chumley around the zoo.
 There are some cases where the duo never cause trouble at all, such as performing in the music show, stopping Tiger Tornado from bullying the zoo animals, training for the Zoolympics without causing any damage or trouble (and winning), and successfully trimming a Christmas tree.